General Requirements

 - When performing a refund, you can specify the

-to target the partial capture.
+transactionEventIdto target the partial capture.

 How Partial Captures and Targeted Refunds Work

 Each partial capture generates a unique transactionEventId, which is the key to track partial captures and to handle targeted refunds.
 This ID is included in reconciliation files and API responses.
+To process targeted refunds (a refund on a specific partial capture), you need to storetransactions.events.id in your system.
+This ID ensures you reference the right capture when making a refund.

 Partial Captures and Refunds – Main changes

-- Update accordingly the GET payments, POST refund and POST capture endpoints
+transactions.eventsarray to the Payment API, within the transaction object. - Update accordingly the GET payments, POST refund and POST capture endpoints

-- Use expand=transactions.events to get transaction event details.
+expand=transactions.eventsto get transaction event details. - Remove

-, from API and webhook payloads.
+processorData.external_ids, includingauthorization_id, from API and webhook payloads.

 Using Partial Captures and Refunds